What is an SFC command?

 #Message 4: Windows Resource Protection found corrupt files but was unable to fix some of them.

 When this happens, you need to manually replace corrupted files.
-To do this, follow below steps…
+To do this, follow the below steps…

 Step 1: Type this below command and press Enter